angular/angular/aio/content/guide/lazy-loading-ngmodules.md

 Use the same command to create a second lazy-loaded feature module with routing, along with its stub component.

 <code-example language="bash">
-ng generate module orders --route order-list --module app.module
+ng generate module orders --route orders --module app.module
 </code-example>

 This creates a new folder called `orders` containing an `OrdersModule` and `OrdersRoutingModule`, along with the new `OrderComponent` source files.
-The `order-list` route is added to the `Routes` array in `app-routing.module.ts`, using the lazy-loading syntax.
+The `orders` route is added to the `Routes` array in `app-routing.module.ts`, using the lazy-loading syntax.

 <code-example language="typescript" header="src/app/app-routing.module.ts">
 const routes: Routes = [
-    { path: 'customer-list',
+    { path: 'customers',
       loadChildren: () => import('./customers/customers.module').then(m => m.CustomersModule) },
-    { path: 'order-list',
+    { path: 'orders',
       loadChildren: () => import('./orders/orders.module').then(m => m.OrdersModule) }
     ];
 </code-example>